Abduliraqi/webexcc-usecases/_pages/Bots.md

 ## Import QA and Task Bots:

-In this section you will important the provided QA and Task Bot in your Webex Bot Builder.
+In this section you will import the provided QA and Task Bot in your Webex Bot Builder.
+This step is mandatory for the Use cases presented in this Portal.
+Most of the Demos using weather the QA Bot or Task Bot.

 ### QA Bot